Retire Before Dad

 And another chart further breaking down the fund types:

 I prefer to make these charts in Excel.
-But I do also keep track of my asset allocations in Personal Capital.
+But I do also keep track of my asset allocations in Empower.
 The software categorizes certain assets differently, which is why the numbers don’t line up exactly.
 It considers the REIT index funds as alternatives.

 A few notes on the above charts and tables: